 A land survey identifies your boundaries of the land you own.
-It is important to know where your property line is located in relation to your neighbor's property.
+It is important to know where your property line is in relation to your neighbor's property.
 Each property corner should be identified by a Professional Land Surveyor and marked to easy identification.

 Each property line should have the distance of the line and the bearing of the line.
 This information should match the legal description of the deed.
 If any of the distances or bearings surveyed in the field does not match your deed exactly, the surveyor should show what the deed says and what he found in the field.
 Many times these will not match exactly because of the more precise equipment used today as compared to the equipment used many years ago.

 Homeowners plant shrubs and build fences along property lines.
 The iron pins on the property corners show you and your neighbor where the lines are located.
-So when you are ready to plant shrubs, you will easily know the limits of your property and are assured you are planting the shrubs on your property.
+So when you are ready to plant shrubs, you will easily know the limits of your property and can be assured you are planting the shrubs on your property.

 This will help keep good neighbor relations.
 Many property owners get upset when neighbors plant shrubs or construct fences on their property.
 Knowing where your lines are before you purchase the home will prevent misunderstanding with the neighbor.